GenerationSoftware/pt-v5-subgraph/README.md

-# pt-v5-account-subgraph
+# pt-v5-subgraph
-PoolTogether Hyperstructure Subgraph for data related to accounts deposited in the protocol
+PoolTogether Hyperstructure Subgraph for data related to a single chain deployment (everything except RNG auctions since those are just on mainnet).